mautic/developer-documentation-new/docs/components/channels.rst

 Channels
 ==========================================================

-Todo:

-Preference center integration
+.. vale off

-Listening for channel features
+Listening for Channel features
 ------------------------------

+.. vale on

 You can find several events through the ``ChannelEvents`` class.